Using AI to Identify and Reduce Sexual Harassment at Work

 By leveraging AI-infused technology, such as Aware, organizations can identify, investigate, and handle offensive communications in the early stage -- without requiring the victim to report the incident to a superior.

 With artificial intelligence in the workplace, the 75% of sexual harassment cases that typically go unreported, can be automatically identified.
-Armed with this technology, organizations can protect employees, the company, and the culture from malicious employees who would otherwise be toxic to the workforce.
+Armed with this AI technology in the HR space, organizations can protect employees, the company, and the culture from malicious employees who would otherwise be toxic to the workforce.